spencer411/2021_Bioinformatics_Fellowship/README.md

 **Prokka:** Whole genome annotation is the process of identifying features of interest in a set of genomic DNA sequences, and labelling them with useful information.
 Prokka is a software tool to annotate bacterial, archaeal and viral genomes quickly and produce standards-compliant output files.
 More detailed information about Prokka can be found [here](https://pubmed.ncbi.nlm.nih.gov/24642063/).

-To install Prokka using conda, copy and paste the code below after setting up and activating the Prokka conda environment:
+To install Prokka using conda, copy and paste the code below after creating and activating the Prokka conda environment:

 ```
 conda install -c conda-forge -c bioconda -c defaults prokka